Bencabe/digital_cv/README.md

 **Dublin Bikes Availability Prediction**

 - Developed a RESTful Web App with Flask to predict the availability of bikes and Dublin Bike stations.
-- Used a Decision Tree Machine Learning Model to predict bike availability based on historic data and weather information
+- Develped a Decision Tree Machine Learning Model to predict bike availability based on historic data and weather information
 - Visualised bike avilability using the javascript library Chart.js.
 <br><br>